just-buildsystem/justbuild/doc/future-designs/just-lock.md

   being that the referenced source repository is not a Git remote, but an archive, such as a release tarball.

+  A field `"subdir"` is provided to account for the fact that source repository root often is not the root directory of the unpacked archive.

   Proposed format:
   ``` jsonc
   { "source": "archive"